liborty/rstats/README.md

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*

-In contrast, analyses based on the true geometric median (`gm`) are axis (rotation) independent.
+In contrast, our methods based on the true geometric median (`gm`) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
 They are computed here by methods `gmedian` and its parallel version `par_gmedian` in trait `VecVec` and their weighted versions `wgmedian` and `par_wgmedian` in trait `VecVecg`.

-## Additional Documentation
+### Additional Documentation

-For more detailed comments, plus some examples, see [docs.rs](https://docs.rs/rstats/latest/rstats).
+For more detailed comments, plus some examples, see [rstats in docs.rs](https://docs.rs/rstats/latest/rstats).
 You may have to go directly to the modules source.
-These traits are implemented for  'out of this crate' rust `Vec` type and rust docs do not display 'implementations on foreign types' very well.
+These traits are implemented for existing 'out of this crate' rust `Vec` type and rust docs do not display 'implementations on foreign types' very well.

-## Terminology
+## Terminology (including some original new definitions)

-### Including some new definitions for sets of nd points, i.e. n points in d dimensional space
+### New Concepts and their Definitions

+* `zero median points` (or vectors) are obtained by moving the origin of the coordinate system to the median (in 1d), or to the `gm` (in nd).
+This is our proposed  alternative to the commonly used `zero mean points`, obtained by moving the origin to the mean (in 1d) or to the arithmetic centroid (in nd).

-* `Median correlation` between two samples.
-We define it analogously to Pearson, as cosine of an angle between two 'normalised' vectors.
-Pearson 'normalises' by subtracting the mean from all components, we subtract the median.
+* `median correlation` between two 1d sets of the same length.
+We define correlation similarly to Pearson, as cosine of an angle between two normalised sets, interpreted as vectors.
+Pearson normalises the vectors by subtracting their means from all components, we subtract their medians.
+Cf. zero median points in 1d, above.
+This clarity is one of the benefits of interpreting a data sample of length d as a single point (or vector) in d dimensional space.

+* `gmedian, par_gmedian, wgmedian and par_wgmedian`
+our fast multidimensional `geometric median (gm)` algorithms.

+* `madgm` (median of distances from `gm`)
+is our generalisation of `mad` (median of absolute deviations from median), to n dimensions.
+1d median is replaced in nd by gm (geometric median).
+Where mad is a robust measure of 1d data spread, `madgm` is a robust measure of `nd` data spread.

+* `t-statistic`
+we generalize `t-statistic` from: `(x-mean)/std`, to `(x-median)/mad` (in 1d), to: |**p-gm**|/madgm (in nd), where x is an observed value in 1d and **p** is an observed value  in nd space.
+The role of the central tendency is taken up by the `geometric median` **gm** and the spread by `madgm`.
+Thus a single scalar t-statistic is obtained in any number of dimensions.

+* `contribution`
+one of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
+In answer to this, we define the `contribution` of a point **p** as the magnitude of adjustment to `gm` caused by adding **p**.
+Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
+The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.

+* `comediance`
+is another our new concept, similar to `covariance`.
+It is a triangular symmetric matrix.
+It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
+Thus `zero mean vectors` are replaced by `zero median vectors` in the covariance calculations.
+The results are similar but more stable with respect to the outliers.

+* `tukey vector`
+proportions of points in each hemisphere around `gm`.
+We propose this is as a 'signature' of a data cloud.
+For a new point **p**, that typically needs to be classified, we can quickly determine whether it lies in a well populated direction from gm.
+This could also be done by projecting all the existing points onto unit **p** but that would be much slower, as there are typically many such points to project.
+Whereas `tukey_vector` needs to be precomputed only once and is then the only vector projected onto unit **p**.
+This gives a similar result (but not exactly the same).
+Also, in keeping with the stability properties of medians, we are only using counts of points in the hemispheres, not their distances.

+### Existing Concepts

-* `Centroid/Centre/Mean` of an 'nd' set.
-It is the (generally non member) point that minimises its sum of *squares* of distances to all member points.
+* `centroid/centre/mean` of an 'nd' set.
+Is the point, generally non member, that minimises its sum of *squares* of distances to all member points.
 Thus it is susceptible to outliers.
 Specifically, it is the d-dimensional arithmetic mean.
 It is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
 Here we follow the common usage: Centroid = Centre = Arithmetic Mean.

+* `quasi/marginal median`
-* `Quasi/Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are  medians along each axis).
+is the point minimising sums of distances separately in each dimension (its coordinates are medians along each axis).
 It is a mistaken concept which we do not recommend using.

+* `tukey median`
-* `Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
-Potentially useful concept but only partially implemented here by `tukeyvec`, as its advantages over the geometric median are not clear.
+is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
+Potentially useful concept but its advantages over the geometric median are not clear.

-* `Median or the true geometric median (gm)`, is the point (generally non member), which minimises the sum of distances to all member points.
+* `median or the true geometric median (gm)`
+is the point (generally non member), which minimises the sum of distances to all member points.
 This is the one we want.
 It is much less susceptible to outliers than the centroid.
 In addition, unlike quasi median, `gm` is rotation independent.

+* `medoid`
-* `Medoid` is the member of the set with the least sum of distances to all other members.
-Equivalently, the member which is the nearest to the `gm`.
+is the member of the set with the least sum of distances to all other members.
+Equivalently, the member which is the nearest to the `gm` (with the minimum radius).

+* `outlier`
-* `Outlier` is the member of the set with the greatest sum of distances to all other members.
-Equivalently, it is the point furthest from the `gm`.
+is the member of the set with the greatest sum of distances to all other members.
+Equivalently, it is the point furthest from the `gm` (with the maximum radius).

-* `Zero median vectors` (or points) are obtained by moving the origin of the coordinate system to `gm`.
-This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by placing the origin at  the arithmetic centroid.

-* `Outer Hull` is a subset of zero median points p, such that no other points lie outside the normal plane through p.
-The points that do not satisfy this condition are the `internal` points.
+* `outer hull` is a subset of zero median points **p**, such that no other points lie outside the normal plane through **p**.
+The points that do not satisfy this condition are called the `internal` points.

-* `Inner Hull or Core` is a subset of zero median points p, that do not lie outside the normal plane of any other point.
-Note that in a highly dimensional space up to all points may belong to both inner and outer hulls.
+* `inner hull or core` is a subset of zero median points **p**, that do not lie outside the normal plane of any other point.
+Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, for a hypersphere).

-* `Madgm` (median of distances from `gm`).
-This is our generalisation of `mad` (median of absolute differences from median) measure from one dimension to any number of dimensions.
-It is a robust measure of `nd` data spread.

-* `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it (instead of zero mean vectors).

-* `Mahalanobis Distance` is a weighted distance, where the weights are derived from the axis of variation of the `nd` data points cloud.
+* `mahalanobis distance` is a weighted distance, where the weights are derived from the axis of variation of the `nd` data points cloud.
 Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
-Efficient Cholesky singular (eigen) value decomposition is used.
-Cholesky method decomposes the covariance or comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
+Efficient Cholesky-Banachiewicz  singular (eigen) value decomposition is used.
+Our `cholesky` method decomposes the covariance or comediance positive definite triangular matrix S into a product of two triangular matrices: S = LL'.
 For more details, see the comments in the source code.

-* `Contribution` One of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define the `contribution` of a point as the magnitude of adjustment to `gm` caused by adding that point.
-Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
-The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.

-* `Tukey Vector` Proportions of points in each hemisphere around `gm`.
-This is a useful 'signature' of a data cloud.
-For a new point (that typically needs to be classified) we can then quickly determine whether it lies in a well populated direction.
-This could also be done by projecting all the existing points on its unit radius vector but that would be much slower, as there are many points.
-Also, in keeping with the stability properties of medians, we are only using counts of points in the hemispheres, not their distances.
+* `householder's decomposition`
+in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition do not hold, this is the next best (QR) decomposition method.
+Implemented here with out memory efficient `TriangMat` struct.

 ## Implementation